PiSugar/whisplay-ai-chatbot/README-llm8850.md

 ### LLM8850 Melotts TTS

 The [demo project](https://github.com/ml-inory/melotts.axcl) provides a local melotts TTS running on LLM8850.
 It has the same issue as the whisper demo project.
-I also did similar modifications to run a local web service for TTS.
+We also did similar modifications to run a local web service for TTS.

 - Check out this link: https://github.com/PiSugar/melotts.axcl